ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](random_monochome.gif)](random_monochome.gif)

-Basically what it did was to only dither one channel of the grey-scaled image, and then use the "`-separate`" channel operator to extract that channel as the final bitmap image.
+Basically, what it did was to only dither one channel of the grey-scaled image, and then use the "`-separate`" channel operator to extract that channel as the final bitmap image - tricky, but effective.
-Tricky but effective.

-As a special feature for this operator, IM will ensure a bitmap image is generated in the special "`-channels`" option of '`All`' is used.
+As a special feature of this operator, IM will ensure a bitmap image is generated if the special "`-channels`" option of '`All`' is used.

 ~~~
 convert  logo.png  -channel All -random-threshold 0x100% random_all.gif